normanjaeckel/openslides-meta-proof-of-concept/permission/README.md

 ### Organization tab

-    organizationTab = (userID : Int) (entry : String) (data : Data)
-       -> Bool
+    organizationTab = UserID Data -> Set OrganizationMenuEntry

-Returns true if the user has access to the respective tab and its corresponding entry in the main menu on the organization view.
+Returns the main menu entries and tabs on the organization view the user has access to.

 *Question: This interface is really client specific, so let's discuss if we should nevertheless implement it here.*